 A Construction Program is a detailed, graphical, and/or written depiction of a construction project's tasks and the duration of those tasks typically plotted on a sequential, prioritised timeline that considers which tasks are dependent on others.

 Construction Specifications Canada

 Construction Specifications Canada (CSC) is a national multi-disciplinary, non-profit association with chapters across Canada.
 CSC develops and delivers quality education programs, publications and services for the betterment of the construction community.
-Visit Construction Specifications Canada.
+See www.csc-dcc.ca.

 Construction Specifications Institute

-Construction Specifications Institute (CSI) CSI is a national association of volunteers, including specifiers, architects, engineers, contractors, facility managers, product representatives, manufacturers, owners and others who are experts in building construction and dedicated to improving the communication of construction information.
-Visit Construction Specifications Institute (CSI).
+Construction Specifications Institute (CSI) is a national association of volunteers, including specifiers, architects, engineers, contractors, facility managers, product representatives, manufacturers, owners and others who are experts in building construction and dedicated to improving the communication of construction information.
+See www.csiresources.org.

 Cost of Construction

-All costs attributed to the construction of the project, including the cost of contracts with the Contractor(s), construction support items, general condition items, all purchased labor, material and fixed equipment.
+Cost of Construction refers to all of the costs attributed to the construction of the project.
+This includes the cost of contracts with the Contractor(s), construction support items, general condition items, all purchased labour, material and fixed equipment.